Sleeplessness increases insulin resistance

 Another potent sleep enhancer is 5-hydroxytryptophan (5-HTP)—the precursor to the neurotransmitter serotonin.
 Serotonin has several important roles, including sleep and appetite control, memory, learning, and temperature regulation.
 Supplementing with 5-HTP can help reestablish healthy sleep patterns.

 If you need additional support, valerian, lemon balm, and chamomile are known to promote a sense of calm.
-I usually encourage my patients to look for tea made with these herbs and sip them half an hour before retiring for the night.
+I usually encourage poeple to look for tea made with these herbs and sip them half an hour before retiring for the night.

-In the few cases where these natural options do not help my patients get the restful sleep they need, I prescribe a drug called trazodone.
+In the few cases where these natural options do not help, I recommend people talk to their doctors about a drug called trazodone.
 It’s actually not a sleeping pill, but an antidepressant.
 In very low doses (50 mg), trazodone promotes relaxation and sleep without the side effects typically experienced with other antidepressants, such as weight gain or sexual dysfunction.
-In my 30 years practicing medicine, I have never witnessed any adverse effects with this drug—and it really works!
-In fact, one of my patients lost 17 lbs. after I prescribed it, simply because she was able to finally get a full night’s rest after years of insomnia and disturbed sleep.
+I have never witnessed any adverse effects with this drug—and it really works!
+In fact, one of my friends lost 17 lbs. after they started taking it, simply because she was able to finally get a full night’s rest after years of insomnia and disturbed sleep.

 You need a prescription for trazodone, but I wholeheartedly recommend it—as well as my other supplement and lifestyle suggestions—over pharmaceutical sleeping pills such as Ambien or Lunesta.